Iliohypogastric nerve: Anterior cutaneous branch

 The anterior cutaneous branch ("hypogastric branch") continues onward between the abdominal internal oblique and transverse muscles.

 It then pierces the internal oblique, becomes cutaneous by perforating the aponeurosis of the external oblique about 2.5 cm above the subcutaneous inguinal ring, and is distributed to the skin of the hypogastric region.

 Communications

 The iliohypogastric nerve communicates with the subcostal nerve and ilioinguinal nerves.

 Variation

 The iliohypogastric nerve may be absent in up to 20% of people.
 Its fibres are instead carried on other nerves, such as the ilioinguinal nerve.

 Function

 The iliohypogastric nerve partially supplies the internal oblique muscles.
 It also provides sensory innervation to the superior gluteal region and part of the suprapubic region.

 Clinical significance

 The iliohypogastric nerve may be damaged at the points where it passes through the internal oblique muscle and the external oblique muscles.
-It is most often damaged by medical error.
+It is most often damaged as a result of surgical complications.
 It may also be damaged by a nerve lesion.